- What is cervical cancer?

 The most important risk factor for cervical cancer is infection by the human papilloma virus (HPV).
 HPV is a group of more than 150 related viruses, some of which cause a type of growth called papillomas, which are more commonly known as warts.

 HPV can infect cells on the surface of the skin, and those lining the genitals, anus, mouth and throat, but not the blood or internal organs such as the heart or lungs.

 HPV can be spread from one person to another during skin-to-skin contact.
 One way HPV is spread is through sex, including vaginal, anal, and even oral sex.

 Different types of HPV cause warts on different parts of the body.
-Some types cause common warts on the hands and feet.
-Other types tend to cause warts on the lips or tongue.
+Some cause common warts on the hands and feet; others tend to cause warts on the lips or tongue.

-Certain types of HPV may cause warts to appear on or around the genital organs and in the anal area.
-These warts may barely be visible or they may be several inches across.
-These are known as genital warts or condyloma acuminatum.
-HPV 6 and HPV 11 are the 2 types of HPV that cause most cases of genital warts.
-These are called low-risk types of HPV because they are seldom linked to cervical cancer.
+Certain types of HPV may cause warts on or around the female and male genital organs and in the anal area.
+These are called low-risk types of HPV because they are seldom linked to cancer.

-Other types of HPV are called high-risk types because they are strongly linked to cancers, including cancers of the cervix, vulva, and vagina in women, penile cancer in men, and anal and oral cancer in men and women.
-The high-risk types include HPV 16, HPV 18, HPV 31, HPV 33, and HPV 45, as well as some others.
-There might be no visible signs of infection with a high-risk HPV until pre-cancerous changes or cancer develops.
+Other types of HPV are called high-risk types because they are strongly linked to cancers, including cancer of the cervix, vulva, and vagina in women, penile cancer in men, and cancers of the anus, mouth, and throat in both men and women.

-Doctors believe that a woman must be infected by HPV before she develops cervical cancer.
+Doctors believe that a woman must be infected with HPV in order to develop cervical cancer.
 Although this can mean infection with any of the high-risk types, about two-thirds of all cervical cancers are caused by HPV 16 and 18.